JehanRodrigo/Web-API-CRUD-with-.NET9-EntityFramework-SQLServer-Updated-/README.md

 * In CLI type ```Update-Database``` hit enter.
   * This will run our migration file and creates a DB for us.
   * If errors occur, refer error 4 and error 5 [Errors](#errors)

+* Open "Microsoft SQL Server Management Studio"
+  * Select and expand your SQL Server.
   * Now under the Databases you will see our "VideoGameDb" database
-    * in "VideoGameDb/Tables/dboVideoGames/columns" We can see our table columns.
+    * In "VideoGameDb/Tables/dboVideoGames/columns" We can see our table columns.
+    * Righthand Click "dboVideoGames" and click "Edit to 100 rows".
+Then you well see the preview of the table on your righthand side panel